 4. For splitting projects into small tasks

-Agile teams break down an unmanageable project into smaller tasks And they can be completed in shorter work sprints.
-With the help of Gantt charts, you split large projects into smaller ones to be able to delegate and share responsibilities.
+Agile teams break down an unmanageable project into smaller tasks, which they can complete in shorter work sprints.
+With the help of Gantt charts, you split large projects into smaller ones so as to delegate and share responsibilities.

 5. For tracking the progress in projects